 At first I tried using aquafaba as an egg replacer (you’ve heard of aquafaba right?
 It’s basically the brine from a can of chickpeas.
 Well, that is for another day…) I even tried using cooked quinoa (I know, I was getting out of control at this point).
 Nothing.
 Everything was a bust.
 By the way, did you know I created this Guide to Egg Substitutions?
 You got it!
 With all that effort I decided to use the help of my trusted Chocolate Cupcakes recipe.
 I omitted the cocoa powder but used the ingredient structure for help.
 I don’t know why I deviated in the first place because this is what worked.
 I should have known… Stay with what you know, right?
 Well, I tried, and I did for you!
 My birthday is also next week but that is irrelevant.
 I did it for YOU (wink).
 Okay, I did it for me too.

-You are almost on your way to gluten free vegan Yellow Cake heaven:
+You are almost on your way to the most perfect gluten free vegan Yellow Cake heaven:

 - 2½ c. my Light Gluten free Flour Blend (or use store bought)